 Posted On: Jun 8, 2021

-With this regional expansion, the R6g database instances are now available in the US East (N. Virginia, Ohio), US West (Oregon), Europe (Ireland, Frankfurt), Asia Pacific (Mumbai, Singapore, Sydney, Tokyo), and AWS GovCloud (US) regions.
+With this regional expansion, M6g and R6g DB instances are now available for Amazon RDS in the AWS GovCloud (US), US East (N. Virginia, Ohio), US West (Oregon, N. California), Canada (Central), Europe (Ireland, Frankfurt, London, Stockholm), South America (São Paulo), and Asia Pacific (Mumbai, Seoul, Singapore, Sydney, Tokyo) regions.

 You can learn more about the different strategies to reduce downtime when upgrading to Graviton2 DB instances on the Amazon RDS blog.
 For complete information on pricing and regional availability, please refer to the Amazon RDS pricing page.
 Launch new Graviton2 instances for Amazon RDS for MySQL, MariaDB, and PostgreSQL in the Amazon RDS Management Console or using the AWS CLI today.